CiscoDevNet/csmp-agent-lib/README.md

 Wireshark network analyzer may be used to observe CSMP messaging exchanged between the CSMP Agent and the FND instance.
 Note that this is a partial decode of the CoAP messaging and does not yet include decode of the TLV message payloads.

 ### Install Wireshark
 Follow the instructions here ... https://itsfoss.com/install-wireshark-ubuntu/.
-As of this writting, version 3.2.7 is installed.
+As of this writting, version 3.6.2 is used.

 ### Configure Wireshark for CSMP decoding.
 Wireshark `Menu` -> `Analyze` -> `Decode As...` `+` -> `Field : UDP port` -> `value : 61628` -> `Current : CoAP` -> `OK`